GabyGold67/MomentaryPushButtonsAsSwitches/README.md

 |**updValidPressPend()**|None|

 ---
+### **DbncdMPBttn**()
+### Description:
+Default Class Constructor, creates an instance of the class.
+This constructor is provided as a tool to create "yet to know parameters" objects, blank objects to use in copies, pointers, etc. The init() method is provided to configure the required attributes to the objects created by this constructor, if needed.
+### Parameters:
+**None**
+### Return value:
+The object created.

+### Use example:
+**`DbncdMPBttn myDButton();`**

+---
 ### **DbncdMPBttn**(uint8_t **mpbttnPin**, bool **pulledUp**, bool **typeNO**, unsigned long int **dbncTimeOrigSett**)
 ### Description:
-Class constructor, creates an instance of the class for each **Debounced Momentary Push Button**.
+Class constructor, creates an instance of the class.
 There's no need to configure the input pin before calling the method, as the constructor takes care of the task.
 ### Parameters:
 **mpbttnPin:** uint8_t (unsigned char), passes the pin number that is connected to the push button.
 The pin must be free to be used as a digital input.
 **pulledUp:** optional boolean, indicates if the input pin must be configured as INPUT_PULLUP (true, default value), or INPUT_PULLDOWN(false), to calculate correctly the expected voltage level in the input pin.
 The pin is configured by the constructor so no previous programming is needed.
 The pin must be free to be used as a digital input.